Independent Living vs. Assisted Living

 Some types of independent living housing include:

-• CCRCs (Continuing Care Retirement Communities) (includes luxury amenities and a continuum of custodial or nursing care now or in the future)
+- CCRCs (Continuing Care Retirement Communities) (includes luxury amenities and a continuum of custodial or nursing care)

 Housing: Independent living arrangements are typically private quarters in an apartment-style community with common areas available.
-Kitchenette is usually available for home cooking, as well as a private living room.
+A kitchenette is usually available for home cooking, as well as a private living room.

-Amenities: Meals, housekeeping/maintenance, laundry, transportation, entertainment (social calendar, game room, fitness center, etc.).
-Some may even include luxury items such as hosting areas, pet care, clubhouses, continuing education, off-site outings and personal care salons (hairdresser, dentist, etc.).
+Amenities: Meals, housekeeping/maintenance, laundry, transportation, entertainment (e.g. social calendar, game room, fitness center).
+Some may even include luxury items such as hosting areas, pet care, clubhouses, continuing education, off-site outings and personal care salons (e.g. hairdresser, dentist).

-Staff: No regular contact, but comm system available for security/medical emergency.
+Staff: No regular contact, but a communications system is available for security and medical emergencies.

 ADL care: None provided, sometimes third-party care offered at extra cost.